8 Steps Of Growing Blackcurrants In Containers

-Cutting full fruit trusses (called strigs) as the currants turn black is the easiest way to harvest current types such the ‘Ben Sarek,' ‘Ben Hope,' ‘Ben Lomond,' and ‘Ben Connan.'
+Cutting full fruit trusses (strings) as the currants turn black is the easiest way to harvest current types such as ‘Ben Sarek,' ‘Ben Hope,' ‘Ben Lomond,' and ‘Ben Connan.'

 Older kinds ripen unevenly, with the currents near the top of the truss being the first to ripen.
 Pick ripe currants individually in this scenario.

 Currants can be kept in the fridge for up to five days if not washed.
-If you have more berries than you can use right away, you can freeze them and use them in jams, sauces, and cordials.
+If you have more berries than you can use immediately, you can freeze them in jams, sauces, and cordials.

 Step 8: Pruning

 Pruning your black currant bushes is an important element of their maintenance.
 It is necessary to prune them once a year.
-On 1- and 2-year-old branches, mature black currants produce the most fruit.
+On 1- and 2-year-old branches, ripe black currants produce the most fruit.